-For some people, the service provided by their energy company is a particularly important factor to consider when trying to determine whether or not to remain with the company.
-Potential switchers will have to think about this as they attempt to anticipate any questions they may have regarding available rates or the details of plans available elsewhere.
-For information about other service providers in the area, there are a number of third party platforms that include details from past or current customers, rating the quality of the service and providing other details meant to help consumers make informed decisions.
-Especially for those who may be having difficulty with their service, it may be helpful to look into the experiences of others to determine how to proceed from there.
+The service provided by an energy company is an important factor that people consider when deciding if they’re going to remain with the company or switch to another electric supplier.
+A particularly important factor to consider when trying to determine whether or not to remain with the company.
+For information about other local utility providers in the area, there are many third party platforms that have reviews from past or current customers which rate the quality of the service and provide other details that are meant to help consumers make informed decisions.
+If you are having difficulty with the service of your current energy supplier, it may be helpful to look into the experiences of others to determine which energy company you would like to switch to.

 Find Providers Near You

 The switching process is relatively simple.
-If you sign up online, the first step is to enter your zip code.
-This information is used to determine what providers are available in your area.
+If you sign up online using a third party electric company comparison site, the first step is to enter your zip code in order to find out what providers are available in your area.
 After you enter your zip code, you’ll usually see a variety of plans to choose from.
 There are even some sites meant to act as a resource for states and include all the details for certain providers.
 Each plan includes information that can help you make the best decision about your energy.
 For example, one plan may cost 11.7 cents per kWh, and it is a 12-month fixed plan, which means the rate is locked in for 12 months.
 Another plan may cost 12.1 cents per kWh, and it’s a month-by-month plan meaning the rate will change over time.